The PEriodic Table of Technology

 Choosing the right software to meet your firm’s immediate needs and long-term goals will streamline operations today and position your firm to flourish.

 It’s common for multiple systems to be used across firms—your investor relations team might use a different technology than your accounting and deal management team.
 So, whichever platform you choose, make sure that it can manage integrations with external systems to support:

 - A Comprehensive Integrated Platform: With the ability to connect each platform, you should be able to marry your data across the organization to create a single source of truth.

 - Data and Insight Enhancement: Many firms use third-party data providers to augment their existing data.
 This additional information provides a richer understanding of relationships, deals, and investors.

 Data drives decisions, and the ability to share relevant insights quickly is rewarded with a best-in-class reputation in today’s competitive marketplace.
 That’s exactly why no PEriodic Table of Technology is complete without solid reporting throughout the entire investment lifecycle.

 To create scalable revenue across a variety of industries within the portfolio, you’ll need a single, centralized solution to record financials, provide information for monthly financial reviews, and produce quarterly and annual reports.

-Through an automated data collection platform, like Altvia, fund managers and institutional investors can leverage smart technology and AI to not only collect reliable data that displays the financial performance of companies, but also access insights to inform the drivers of the performance.
+Through an automated data collection platform, like Altvia, fund managers and institutional investors can leverage smart technology to not only collect reliable data that displays the financial performance of companies, but also access insights to inform the drivers of the performance.